sebaguro/AstroOD/README.md

 Description:

-This project aims to develope an alternative funding protocol for the Open Development of Astronomy and astrophyscs based on open blockchain ledger technology, as a straw-persons model.
+This project aims to develop an alternative funding protocol for the Open Development of Astronomy and astrophyscs based on open block-chain ledger technology, as a straw-persons model.

-The main motivation is to stop the hemorrhage or the "brain-drain' of Astronomy and Astrophysics grey-matter, as measured over the last fifty years in `Public Universities', when the 'large' US University 'Market' is taken as a proxy, but it also aims to foster complimentary open development and innovation for Astronomy based on decentralized governance.
+The main motivation is to stop the hemorrhage or the "brain-drain' of Astronomy and Astrophysics grey-matter, as measured over the last fifty years in public universities, when the 'large' US Public University 'Market' is taken as a proxy, but it also aims to foster complimentary open development and innovation for Astronomy based on decentralized governance.